Jknorr81/hello-world/README.md

 # hello-world
 Doing the tutorial
-OKay, I'm just a rookie so take it easy on me!
+Okay, I'm just a rookie so take it easy on me!